-Accelerated courses for advanced level micro-groups
+Accelerated courses for advanced level individuals and micro-groups

-The following have been developed for candidates who are close to achieving 7.0 in the 4 papers, but need targeted coaching to propel them over the line.
+The following have been developed for candidates who are close to achieving the requirements in the 4 papers, but need targeted coaching to propel them over the line.
 The entry requirement is an overall score of 6.5 with a minimum 6.5 in Writing and Speaking.